-Brent A. Mattingly, Ph.D., is an Associate Professor and Chair of Psychology at Ursinus College.
+Brent A. Mattingly, Ph.D., is an Associate Professor of Psychology at Ursinus College.
 He received his B.A.
 (2001) in Psychology from the University of Louisville, and his M.S.
 (2005) and Ph.D.
 (2008) in Experimental Social Psychology with a minor in Research Methodology from Saint Louis University.
 He joined the Ursinus College Psychology Department in 2013.

 Dr. Mattingly’s research focuses on the intersection of romantic relationships and the self-concept.
 His work examines relationship-induced self-concept change (i.e., how relationships lead individuals to gain or lose various self-concept content) and how these forms of relational self-change are associated with various aspects of relationship functioning (e.g., relationship quality, maintenance behaviors, infidelity).

 - B.A., University of Louisville, 2001